t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_2.md

 #### Overview
 </A>

+*OBSOLETE*
+*This format is used  by older versions of FreeOTFE, but not by LibreCrypt.
+LibreCrypt supports only (CDB Format ID 4)*

 A LibreCrypt container critical data block consists of **"CDL"** bits of data.
 The following table describes the high-level layout of a LibreCrypt CDB:

 <TABLE style="width: 100%;">